 The odds of finding a casino that only uses a single deck for blackjack are slim to none.
 So you need to figure out exactly what the true count for your game is.
 Remember, it’s hard to get the true count right if you don’t know how many decks there are.

 Card counting is probably the most popular playing strategy for reducing the house edge to just 0.5%.
 And with a bit of effort, blackjack players can use card counting strategies to make the game even favor the players instead of the casino.
+However, if you are going to play blackjack online for real money, you should stick to another strategy as this one is useful only at land-based venues.
+Online blackjack for real money is more about luck because of its dealing approach; it is arranged in such a way that each time you get a card the program deals it from a full deck – as if it was new “untouched” one.

 On May 14, the AGA (American Gaming Association) finally announced its long-expected Responsible Marketing Code.
 It is aimed at regulating the Association’s activities in advertising sports betting.
 In many ways, this is a remarkable event.
 It was well-timed to coincide with the 1st anniversary of the historic decision of the US Supreme Court to lift […]